-Upon adoption of ASU 2020-06 as of August 1, 2022, we accounted for our Notes as a single unit of debt and no longer record the conversion feature in equity.
+Upon adoption of ASU 2020-06 as of August 1, 2022, we accounted for our Notes as a single unit of debt and no longer records the conversion feature in equity.
 This further eliminated the need for amortization of the debt discount as interest expense and the portion of the issuance costs initially allocated to equity is now classified as debt and amortized as interest expense.
 As of August 1, 2022, the adoption of this new standard resulted in an increase of \$169.9 million to the carrying amount of the convertible senior notes, a decrease of \$273.7 million to additional paid-in capital and a cumulative-effect adjustment of \$103.8 million to accumulated deficit.
 For further information, refer to Note 1, Business and Summary of Significant Accounting Policies.

-During fiscal 2023, we entered into interest rate swap contracts designated as fair value hedges of certain of our Notes.
+During the fiscal 2023, we entered into interest rate swap contracts designated as fair value hedges of certain of our Notes.
 For further information refer to Note 8, Derivative Instruments.

-The net carrying amount of the Notes consisted of the following:
+The net carrying amount of the liability component of the Notes consisted of the following:

 July 31,

-2024 2023
+2023 2022

-(in tho ısands)
+(in tho usands)

-Principal amount \$ 1,149,954 \$ 1,149,993
+Principal amount \$ 1,149,993 \$ 1,149,995

 Less:

+Unamortized debt discount (1) 172,169

-Unamortized debt issuance costs 3,614 7,528
+Unamortized debt issuance costs (1) 7,528 9,152

-Hedge accounting fair value adjustments 4,065 8,306
+Hedge accounting fair value adjustments 8,306

-Total \$ 1,142,275 \$ 1,134,159
+Total \$ 1,134,159 \$ 968,674